catseye/Robin/doc/Robin.md

 is an error, and consequently results in another abort value being produced.
 In this manner, aborts tend to bubble up to some level of the evaluation where they are handled.
-They may either be handled explicitly by the program with the `catch` intrinsic, or implicitly by the implementation once they reach the outermost level of evaluation.
+They may either be handled explicitly by the program with the `recover` intrinsic, or implicitly by the implementation once they reach the outermost level of evaluation.

 What the implementation does to handle an abort value that reaches the